-Abstract: Existing researches on error-diffusion mainly focus on sampling over a single channel of input signal.
+Abstract.
+Error-diffusion is commonly used as a sampling algorithm over a single channel of input signal in existing researches.
 But there are cases where multiple channels of signal need to be sampled simultaneously while keeping their blue-noise property for each individual channel as well as their superimposition.
 To solve this problem, we propose a novel discrete sampling algorithm called Multi-Class Error-Diffusion (MCED).
 The algorithm couples multiple processes of error-diffusion to maintain a sampling output with blue-noise distribution.
 The correlation among the classes are considered and a threshold displacement is introduced into each process of error-diffusion for solving the sampling conflicts.
 To minimize the destruction to the blue-noise property, an optimization method is used to find a set of optimal key threshold displacements.
 Experiments demonstrate that our MCED algorithm is able to generate satisfactory multi-class sampling output.
 Several application cases including color image halftoning and vectorization are also explored.